Summer Institute : Dance : Faculty

 DINITA ASKEW *

 Dinita Askew began her formal training in Modern dance (Horton) under the instruction of Faye Snow at the age of 15 at Franklin Learning Center High.
-At the age of 16, she joined Eleone's second company in 1999 for two r the direction of Shawn Lamere Williams and trained with Philadanco's Summer Intensive Training Program in 2000, 2001, and 2002.
+At the age of 16, she joined Eleone's second company in 1999 under the direction of Shawn Lamere Williams and trained with Philadanco's Summer Intensive Training Program in 2000, 2001, and 2002.
 She continued her studies in Modern, Ballet, and Jazz at The University of the Arts where she earned her B.F.A.
 Degree in Dance.
 She expanded her knowledge of the many forms of hip-hop and funk styles and has been choreographing, and teaching various levels and age groups ranging from six to adults as well as children with special needs.
 Besides teaching local master classes and residencies, she has also taught a 2 week residency at the 13th Contemporary Dance Festival in Bytom Poland, and a 2 week residency at Illadelph Legends Hip Hop Intensive and performed abroad in Puebla Mexico, New Castle New England UK, Bytom Poland, Brampton, Ontario, and North Bay Canada.
 Other past engagements include; recording artist Jasmin Jai, Mashonda and Ms. Jade 2002-2003, Dance Theater Workshop 2004 & 2005, Jacobs Pillow 2004 & 2005, APAP 2006, 2007, and 2009, Zenone Dance Collective "Poem" 2006, Montazh Performing Arts Company "PHRESH" choreographer/ dancer 2006, Illstyle and Peace Productions "Same Spirit Different Movement" and lead actress in "Things Happen" Play 2003- 2007, etc. As of December 2007, Dinita became a member of Rennie Harris Puremovement.
 In the summer of 2008 she was promoted to Dance Captain.
 With the passion to motivate, inspire and educate, it could only be recognized with a reward.
 In March 2009, she was promoted to Rehearsal Director of RHPM.
 Dinita is a versatile dancer, creative choreographer, and a strong performer who uses movement as a tool to represent her personality and passion for her artistry.

 Maggie Cloud grew up in Sarasota, Florida and graduated from Florida State University with a BFA in Dance.
 Since moving to New York in 2009, she has performed in works by choreographers Lauren Bakst, Kim Brandt, Diana Crum, Moriah Evans, John Jasperse, Burr Johnson, Jen McGinn, Sarah Michelson, Pam Tanowitz, Gillian Walsh, and Emily Wexler.